What is Manning's Pit?

 Manning's Pit is the name

-given to a field at the edge of Pilton, a village that
+given to the field shown above, at the edge of Pilton, a

-is now joined to Barnstaple in North Devon.
-The name is
+village that is now joined to Barnstaple in North Devon.

-also used to describe the area made up adjoining fields
+The name is also used to describe the area made up of

 When the Pilton Estate was sold in 1849, the